QMS85/Building-A-Simple-Port-Scanner-In-C/README.md

 # Building-A-Simple-TCP-Port-Scanner-In-C

-# Building A Simple TCP Port Scanner in C

 ## Overview

 This project demonstrates how to build a basic TCP port scanner in C. Port scanning is a technique used to determine which ports on a target host are open.
 This knowledge is essential for network administration and security.